plomek/Axon-Robot/README.md

 As of now, some parts still need to be CNC-cut from metal, along with two metal sheets that need to be CNC'd and bent into shape.
 However, It should be redesiged to be 3D printable and possibly to use servos instead of unreliable geared motors with encoders whitch are hard to controll, making the robot easier to replicate.

-The robot is supported by a structural aluminum profile, 20x20 mm with a 6 mm slot, which needs to be connected to the center of the bottom drive—this can be done, for example, using a metal plate.
+The robot is supported by a structural aluminum profile, 20x20 mm with a 6 mm slot, which needs to be connected to the center of the bottom plate whith can be done, for example, using a metal plate and corner brackets.

 ## Installation & Setup